 Therapeutic proteins are usually synthesised in cell-based systems.
 In these systems, the desired gene is added to a cell, and the cell’s own machinery makes the protein.
 The 4 systems currently used to make therapeutic proteins are:

-- microorganisms, for example, yeast bacteria or fungi
+- microorganisms4, for example, yeast bacteria or fungi5

 - plants